 Our senior leaders are actively involved with all areas of the business – from boardroom to building site.
 Between them, they bring a vast amount of experience and expertise to Keepmoat, inspiring others while driving the business forward.

 Chief Executive Officer

 Tim became Chief Executive in February 2019, having been Chief Operating Officer and Deputy Chief Executive since February 2018.
 Tim joined Keepmoat Homes in May 2017 having previously worked at Crest Nicholson PLC where he had spent 14 years, latterly as a member the executive board and chairman of their South West, Chiltern and Southern divisions.
 Prior to this Tim had been Managing Director of the South West division and the Midlands division.
 He was a member of the senior management team that led the successful flotation of Crest Nicholson onto the public markets in 2013.
 A chartered town planner, Tim also holds an MBA from Nottingham University Business School.

 Chief Financial Officer

-Mark was appointed Chief Financial Officer of Keepmoat Homes in October 2017, having joined Keepmoat as Deputy CFO in December 2016.
+Mark was appointed Chief Financial Officer of Keepmoat in October 2017, having joined Keepmoat as Deputy CFO in December 2016.
 Previously he was Global Director of Corporate Finance at Premier Farnell, the listed high service distributor of technology products and solutions.
 Prior to that he was at Aviva and Wolseley plc.
 He is a Chartered Accountant, qualifying with PwC, with over 20 years wide-ranging senior financial experience, at both corporate and divisional level, within major listed businesses.

 Group HR Director